The top 10 tips for email signature branding

 If you aren’t sure which method to use, consider how your recipients view the messages you send them.
 If a large percentage use email clients like Outlook, then use embedded images.
 If, however, you know that a lot of recipients view emails on mobile devices, use hosted imagery instead.

 In either case, never forget to add the appropriate Alt Text for all images.
-This way, if a recipient is unable to view them, they will at least know what they represent.
+This way, if a recipient is unable to view them, they’ll at least know what they represent.

 Over 50% of all emails are now opened on mobile devices.
 This means your branded email signature needs to be optimized for smartphones and tablets.
 If a recipient can’t easily put their thumb on a link in your email signature, your message might get deleted.

 Also, reading speed on a mobile tends to be slower than on a computer.
-This means you'll want to use a font with a point size of 11 to 14.
-In the end, usability has to take precedence over design.
+This means you’ll want to use a font with a point size of 11 to 14.
+Usability has to take precedence over design.

 If all else fails, reach out to Exclaimer.
 We’re the market leaders in email signature software and we can help you take away the pain of email signature management.
-We’ve even written the official Email Signatures for Dummies guide, so we know our stuff!
+We’ve even written the official Email Signatures for Dummies guide.